pokey/pokey/README.md

 ### Hi there 👋

 I build open-source voice coding tools like [Cursorless](https://marketplace.visualstudio.com/items?itemName=pokey.cursorless).
+Lately, I've been obsessed with the following question:

-I'm fascinated by the way we can leverage the phenomenal power of human language to interact with code in new ways.
+*How we can leverage the phenomenal power of human linguistic capabilities to interact with code in new ways?*

 I'm working on [a spoken language](https://github.com/pokey/cursorless-vscode/wiki/What's-next) for large-scale, structurally aware voice-controlled code generation and refactoring.
 If that excites you, get involved!